Start creating with Alai

 The Agent Mode makes editing super easy and fast.
 I typed "change the pie chart to a bar chart" into the chat and watched it execute in real time.
 No menu diving.
 No right-clicking through nested options.
 When I asked it to "add icons next to each bullet point," it selected icons that matched the content and maintained the color scheme.
 When I said "split slide 7 into two slides," it created a logical content break, not just a duplicate.
 While Gamma, has a similar agent mode - I was frustrated by the unwanted formatting changes it kept making, this was completely avoided in Alai.

-What impressed me most was contextual awareness.
+The responsive canvas made adding and deleting elements so easy, something I struggled with in tools like Canva and Beautiful AI.
+But, what impressed me most was contextual awareness.
 Most AI tools treat each slide as isolated.
 Alai remembered what I'd established earlier.
 When I edited slide 8, the AI maintained the same terminology and visual language from slide 2.
 I didn't have to manually enforce consistency.

 Also, another lovely addition is Alai's MCP, used Alai in Claude and it made it so easy for me to get the first draft ready without switching tabs or pasting content from one tool to another.